runletapp/website/docs/job/device_assignment.md

     where: all
 ```

-This will run `myjob` in all connected devices.
+It runs `myjob` in all connected devices.
 If there are three devices connected during the execution time, then three instances of `myjob` will be created and executed in each device.

 ### Where: any